botiqueme/dev-docs/endpoint-design-guidelines/refresh-token.md

 ---

-## 6. Validazioni da Implementare
+## 6. Validations to Implement

-1. **Token JWT**:
+1. **JWT Token**:
-   - Verificare che il token sia valido e non scaduto.
+   - Ensure the token is valid and not expired.
-   - Controllare che il tipo sia `refresh`.
+   - Check that the type is `refresh`.

 2. **Blacklist**:
-   - Implementare una blacklist per invalidare i refresh token in caso di logout.
+   - Implement a blacklist to invalidate refresh tokens upon logout.

-3. **Rotazione del Refresh Token (miglioria opzionale)**:
+3. **Refresh Token Rotation (optional improvement)**:
-   - Generare un nuovo refresh token quando quello attuale viene utilizzato.
+   - Generate a new refresh token when the current one is used.

-4. **Sicurezza Avanzata (miglioria opzionale)**:
+4. **Advanced Security (optional improvement)**:
-   - Includere `jti` (unique identifier) per tracciare i token.
+   - Include `jti` (unique identifier) to track tokens.

 ---

-## 7. Prossimi Passi
+## 7. Next Steps

-1. **Implementare l'endpoint** seguendo le specifiche.
+1. **Implement the endpoint** following the specifications.
-2. **Testare**:
+2. **Test**:
-   - Richieste valide con un refresh token funzionante.
+   - Valid requests with a working refresh token.
-   - Richieste con token scaduto o non valido.
+   - Requests with an expired or invalid token.
-   - Comportamento in caso di utente non trovato.
+   - Behavior when the user is not found.
-3. **Integrare la blacklist per il refresh token**.
+3. **Integrate the refresh token blacklist**.
-4. **Aggiornare la documentazione API** per includere dettagli su questo endpoint.
+4. **Update API documentation** to include details about this endpoint.
-5. **Integrare la rotazione del token (opzionale)** per aumentare la sicurezza.
+5. **Integrate token rotation (optional)** to enhance security.

 ---